Yanli-susan/yanli-susan.github.io/index.md

 ## About Me

 - Hi, I am a Ph.D. candidate at University of Science and Technology of China since 2019, supervised by Prof. Jiuchang Wei.
-- As part of the NUS Doctoral Program, I was co-supervised by Prof. Songfa Zhong in academic year 2021~2022.
+- As part of the NUS-USTC Visting Program, I was supervised by Prof. Songfa Zhong in the academic year 2021~2022.
-- I am currently working as a research assistant under Prof. Elaine Chan, Elison Lim, Sharon Ng, and Soo Kim at NBS since May 2023.
+- I am currently working as a RA under Prof. Elaine Chan, Elison Lim, Sharon Ng, and Soo Kim at Nanyang Business School since May 2023.

 ## Research Interests